quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
 The endpoint can do this by always supplying a new connection ID when a connection ID is retired by its peer or when the endpoint receives a packet with a previously unused connection ID.
+Endpoints that initiate migration and require non-zero-length connection IDs SHOULD provide their peers with new connection IDs before migration, or risk the peer closing the connection.

-### Consuming Connection IDs
+### Consuming and Retiring Connection IDs

-An endpoint that receives a packet with a different remote address or destination connection ID than previously used SHOULD also switch to sending with a connection ID that has not previously been used.
-The goal is to ensure absence of correlation between the pairs of client and server connection ID used on different paths.
-To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.

-Caution:

-: If both endpoints change connection ID in response to seeing a change in connection ID from their peer, then this can trigger an infinite sequence of changes.
+An endpoint can arbitrarily change the connection ID it uses for a peer to another available one at any time during the connection.
+An endpoint consumes connection IDs in response to a migrating peer, see {{#migration-linkability}}
+for more.

-If an endpoint's peer has selected a non-zero-length connection ID, the endpoint maintains a set of connection IDs received from the peer that it can use when sending packets.
-All connection IDs issued by the peer are considered valid for use by the endpoint when sending packets until the connection ID is retired by the endpoint.
-Endpoints can choose to stop using a given connection ID to send packets at any time and signal this to the issuing endpoint via a RETIRE_CONNECTION_ID frame.
+An endpoint maintains a set of connection IDs received from its peer, any of which it can use when sending packets.
+When the endpoint wishes to remove a connection ID from use, it sends a RETIRE_CONNECTION_ID frame to its peer, indicating that the peer might bring a new connection ID into circulation using the NEW_CONNECTION_ID frame.

 An endpoint that retires a connection ID should retain knowledge of that connection ID for a period of time after sending the RETIRE_CONNECTION_ID frame, or until that frame is acknowledged.
-A recommended time is three times the current Retransmission Timeout (RTO) interval as defined in
+A recommended time is three times the current retransmission timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
-{{QUIC-RECOVERY}}.
-This prevents potential retransmissions of a NEW_CONNECTION_ID frame from overlapping with the RETIRE_CONNECTION_ID frame for the same connection ID.
+This prevents confusion from receiving retransmissions of a NEW_CONNECTION_ID frame soon after sending a RETIRE_CONNECTION_ID frame for the same connection ID.

-Additionally, each connection ID MUST be used on packets sent from only one local address.
-At any time, an endpoint MAY change to a new connection ID on a local address already in use.
+As discussed in {{migration-linkability}}, each connection ID MUST be used on packets sent from only one local address.
 An endpoint that migrates away from a local address SHOULD retire all connection IDs used on that address once it no longer plans to use that address.

 ## Matching Packets to Connections {#packet-handling}